-While not a very large beach, the Hidden Beach is a must-see El Nido beach for its crystal clear water and incredible limestone wall formations in a very secluded area, and unless someone tells you it’s actually a beach, you may not even notice.
+While not a very large beach, Hidden Beach is a must-see El Nido beach for its crystal clear water and incredible limestone wall formations in a very secluded area.
+Unless someone tells you it’s a beach, you may not even notice.

 - The Hidden is accessible by day tours (or boats) that drop you off at a drop point, leaving you to swim the rest of the way.

 - The drop point often proves challenging due to inclimate weather and can be a tiring swim.